Vargram1/Cyborgs-Pen/README.md

 # The Cyborg's Pen: Quantifying the Emotional Gap and Stylistic Divergence in Human vs. AI Narratives

-This repository contains the dataset, source code, and experimental results for the research paper **"The Cyborg's Pen"** (submitted to ACL).
+This repository contains the dataset, source code, and experimental results for the research paper **"The Cyborg's Pen"**.

 ## 📄 Abstract